BEWARE of the Proposed Tax and Bond Measure To Build a $160 Million DOLLAR Community Center and Multi-Pool Swim Complex at Hillview Park.

 TOO EXPENSIVE - UNKNOWN COSTS, FISCALLY IRRESPONSIBLE TOO BIG FOR OUR NEEDS - SIZED FOR RENTAL FACILITIES WRONG PRIORITIES: NO VALIDATED COMMUNITY SUPPORT, and DEPLETION OF CITY RESERVES POOR PLANNING, and LACK OF ANALYSIS MEASURE A DOESN'T MEASURE UP!

-*Are you a resident who lives near the Village & Downtown Los Altos and surrounding neighborhoods? *Are you a resident that frequently walks, rides a bike, shops, entertains, gathers with friends in the Village or in the surrounding Village neighborhoods and Parks?
+*Are you a resident who lives in Los Altos or Los Altos Hills and loves our community and village ambiance? *Are you a resident that frequently walks, rides a bike, shops, entertains, gathers with friends here in Los Altos?